zhangjiannan/QFgrant/doc/hackerlink-test-guide.md

 ```
 ![alt m2-home](images/m2-home.png)
 ![alt m2-ranking](images/m2-ranking.png)
-4. Choose any project you want to vote, and input the ballots you want.
-You'll see an estimated cost when changing the number of ballot, just make sure your balance is enough.
+4. Choose any project you want to vote, and input the number of votes you want to commit.
+You'll see an estimated cost of votes when changing the number of votes, just make sure your balance is enough.
 ![alt m2-vote](images/m2-vote.png)
 5. Click the breadcrumbs and navigate back to the project list(ie. Grant details), check the ranking.
 Or you can just vote more than once for a project to see if the cost is applied to the quadratic voting rules.
-6. If you want to sponsor our round, just go back to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fdao.tophacker.com#/explorer and send a donate extrinsic.
+6. If you want to sponsor our demo round, just go back to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fdao.tophacker.com#/explorer and send a donate extrinsic.
 After that you can check the ranking, should've updated correctly.
 ![alt m2-donate](images/m2-donate.png)